Practical and accurate density functionals for transition-metal heterogeneous catalysis: Results

-Improving barrier heights for the right reasons requires accurately describing all relevant components: (1) the gas-phase reaction barrier, (2) interactions between the transition state and the metal surface, and (3) surface restructuring.
-In Figures~\ref{fig:sbh17}b-d, we assess the DFAs across these various components using the neutral subset of the DBH22 and BH46 gas-phase dataset of barrier heights~\cite{liangGoldStandardChemicalDatabase2025} for (1), the S66 dataset~\cite{rezacS66WellbalancedDatabase2011} of dimer binding energies for (2), and the SE20 dataset~\cite{lundgaardMBEEFvdWRobustFitting2016} of metal surface energies for (3).
-For all of these datasets, PBE is one of the worst performing, suggesting that its good performance for CH$_4$ and H$_2$ barrier heights on metal surfaces arises from fortuitous error cancellation.
+Improving barrier heights for the right reasons requires accurately describing all relevant components: (1) gas-phase reaction barriers, (2) noncovalent interaction energies between molecules and metal surfaces, and (3) surface energies.
+In Figures~\ref{fig:sbh17}b-d, we assess the DFAs across these various components using a neutral subset of 56 reactions (dubbed the NBH56 dataset) taken from the DBH22 and BH46 dataset of gas-phase barrier heights~\cite{liangGoldStandardChemicalDatabase2025} for (1), the S66 dataset~\cite{rezacS66WellbalancedDatabase2011} of dimer binding energies for (2), and surface energies for 20 metals~\cite{lundgaardMBEEFvdWRobustFitting2016} (dubbed the SE20 dataset in this work) for (3).
+For all of these datasets, PBE is one of the worst performing.
+Its good performance for CH$_4$ and H$_2$ barrier heights on metal surfaces likely arises from fortuitous error cancellation, where the underestimated gas-phase barriers is offset by weaker binding energies that destabilize the adsorbed transition state.
 On the other hand, hBEEF-vdW@BEEF-vdW and dhBEEF-vdW@BEEF-vdW are much better than PBE and consistently improve upon BEEF-vdW across all three datasets.
 There is still significant room for improvement, particularly for surface energies, where both hBEEF-vdW@BEEF-vdW and dhBEEF-vdW@BEEF-vdW perform worse than the r$^2$SCAN-rVV10 DFA or the RPA.
-Additionally, RPA performs much better than the NSC-DFAs for reaction barriers, although this has been attributed to error cancellation~\cite{gouldSimpleSelfinteractionCorrection2019}.
+Additionally, RPA performs much better than our NSC-DFAs for gas-phase reaction barriers, although this may be due to error cancellation~\cite{gouldSimpleSelfinteractionCorrection2019} that does not transfer to heterogeneous reactions.